 Step #3 – Embrace

 So I’m in the thought.
 I’m feeling it.
-I’m afraid of not having enough money, and what that will mean for me.
+I’m afraid of not having enough money, and what that will mean for me and my family.

 I see the images in my head of what that fear represents.